Mark Canha Preview, Player Props: Brewers vs. Cubs

 Mark Canha At The Plate

-- He has homered in 7.4% of his games this season, and 2% of his plate appearances.
+- He has hit a home run in eight games this year (7.3%), leaving the park in 2% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.